Another tasty member of the mint family.

 This keeps the plant bushy, healthy-looking and gives you material to preserve for future use.
 It also prevents the seeds from ripening, which will keep it from becoming a pest in the herb bed.

 Dry the leaves in a dehydrator or in paper bags and then store the dried crushed leaves in a glass jar with a tight fitting lid.
 Dried leaves will keep at least a year.
-Light will discolor the leaves and too long a drying time will cause it to lose fragrance and healing qualities.
+Sunlight will discolor the leaves and too long a drying time will cause it to lose fragrance and healing qualities.
 For the longest storage time avoid direct sunlight.

 Lemon Balm Simple Syrup